On the Perturbation Function of Ranking and Balance for Weighted Online Bipartite Matching: Introduction

 Our first result confirms the importance of the perturbation function, proving that the canonical perturbation function $f(x)=1-e^{x-1}$ is the unique optimal perturbation function for vertex-weighted online bipartite matching.

-It is surprising to us that this question has been overlooked by the online matching community.
+It is surprising that this question has been overlooked by the online matching community.
 We introduce a new family of hard instances that heavily exploits the power of weighted graphs.
 Noticeably, prior to our work, the only $1-1/e$ impossibility result by Karp et al.~\cite{stoc/KarpVV90} is established for unweighted graphs.
 This advanced understanding is also the starting point for us to explore the limitation of \prank in a more general model, i.e., AdWords with unknown budgets.

-\paragraph{AdWords with Unknown Budgets.} A major open question left by Mehta et al.~\cite{jacm/MehtaSVV07} is the competitive ratio of \prank for the fractional AdWords problem.
-Besides the obvious theoretical interests, the \prank algorithm has a merit of budget-obliviousness, as pointed out by Vazirani~\cite{corr/Vazirani21} and Udwani~\cite{corr/Udwani21}.
+\subparagraph*{AdWords with Unknown Budgets.} A major open question left by Mehta et al.~\cite{jacm/MehtaSVV07} is the competitive ratio of \prank for the fractional AdWords problem.
+In addition to obvious theoretical interests, the \prank algorithm has a merit of budget-obliviousness, as pointed out by Vazirani~\cite{corr/Vazirani21} and Udwani~\cite{corr/Udwani21}.
 I.e., the algorithm does not need to know the budget of each vertex, in contrast to the \pbalance algorithm.
 Formally, consider the setting of AdWords with unknown budgets: the algorithm has no prior knowledge of the budgets and only learns the budget of each vertex $u$ when the total revenue of $u$ first exceeds its budget.
-Observe that \pbalance is not applicable in this setting, since its decision at each step depends on the fraction of spent budget of each offline vertex.
+Observe that \pbalance is not applicable in this setting, since its decision at each step depends on the fraction of budget spent on each offline vertex.

+\prank is the only known algorithm for AdWords with unknown budgets so far.
 Using the canonical perturbation function $f(x)=1-e^{x-1}$, Vazirani~\cite{corr/Vazirani21} proved \prank is $\left(1-1/e\right)$-competitive assuming a no-surpassing property.
-Udwani~\cite{corr/Udwani21} proved that the algorithm is $0.508$-competitive in the general case and is $0.522$-competitive with a different perturbation function.
+Udwani~\cite{corr/Udwani21} proved that the algorithm is $0.508$-competitive in the general case and is $0.522$-competitive with a different perturbation function $f(x) = 1 - e^{1.15(x-1)}$.

-All the previous works leave as an open question to pin down the competitive ratio of \prank with the canonical perturbation function.
-We make a step towards answering the question from the negative side, showing a separation between vertex-weighted online bipartite matching and AdWords on the performance of \prank.
+It is natural to ask if other perturbation functions can lead to a better competitive ratio, or even $1 - 1/e$.
+In this paper, we give a limitation of \emph{all} perturbation functions, showing a separation between vertex-weighted online bipartite matching and AdWords on the performance of \prank.